zweitag/glow/README.md

 Glowing flashes!
 Okay... not really.
 This simply adds handling of the Flash Hash in Javascript.
 Depends on jQuery.

+## CI

+The CI travis.com is disabled because of our migration to Github Actions.
+If the project is reactivated or the code needs to be changed you should migrate the CI-steps to Github Actions.

 ## Usage

 Any flash messages set in ajax responses fire a `glow:flash`